anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: You can't stop the waves, but you can learn to surf.
+Quote: To invent, you need a good imagination and a pile of junk.

-By: Jon Kabat-Zinn
+By: Thomas Edison